N. K. Singh: Career as a Member of Parliament

 Singh was elected as a Member of Parliament to the Rajya Sabha from Bihar in April 2008 representing the Janata Dal (United).
 He was a member of several important Parliamentary Committees including the Public Accounts Committee, Committee on Public Undertakings, Committee on External Affairs, Committee on MPLADS, Parliamentary Standing Committee on Human Resource Development, Consultative Committee on Finance and the Parliamentary Forum on Global Warming and Climate Change.

 He joined the BJP in the run-up to the General Elections in 2014 following his close association with the NDA for over a decade.

 Author

 N.K.
-Singh has authored The New Bihar which is a collection of essays on the state's model of development, shedding light on its achievements, shortcomings, and the challenges ahead.
-His other publication, "Not by Reason Alone", is a commentary on Indian political economy, analysing the various reforms pertaining to infrastructure, finance, government policies and Centre-state relations.
-His first book, "The Politics of Change", gives the reader a window into Indian politics and economy, providing insights into the realities of coalition politics and international fault lines.
+Singh has written The New Bihar, a collection of essays on the state's model of development, and "Not by Reason Alone", a commentary on Indian political economy and reforms pertaining to infrastructure, finance, government policies and Centre-state relations.
+His first book, "The Politics of Change", is about Indian politics and economy.